Mike Bailey (wrestler): Personal life

-In March 2016, the Wrestling Observer Newsletter reported that Bailey got arrested trying to get into the United States to compete for Evolve.
+In March 2016, the Wrestling Observer Newsletter reported that Baillargeon-Laberge had been arrested while trying to get into the United States to compete for Evolve.
 He was subsequently banned from entering the country at all for the next five years.
-The Observer reported that he was in the process of obtaining a Visa through Combat Zone Wrestling at the time of his ban, however the process was going extremely slowly and would have forced him to miss the Evolve booking.
-He is non-binary and uses he and they pronouns.Bailey has been engaged to fellow wrestler Veda Scott since November 2020.
-They were married in May 2022.
+The Observer reported that he was in the process of obtaining a visa through Combat Zone Wrestling at the time of his ban, but the process was going extremely slowly and would have forced him to miss the Evolve booking.